Richard Branson on space flight: I'm going to enjoy every second - KRDO

 - Sirisha Bandla, Virgin Galactic’s vice president of government affairs and research.
 Bandla will be on board for the science.
 Virgin Galactic frequently flies experiments to makes use of the microgravity environment, and on this flight Bandla will be handling a University of Florida research project that involves handling “handheld fixation tubes,” according to the company.

-Virgin Galactic says that Branson’s job will be to use his “observations from his flight training and spaceflight experience to enhance the journey for all future astronaut customers,” according to the company.
+Virgin Galactic says that Branson’s job was to use his “observations from his flight training and spaceflight experience to enhance the journey for all future astronaut customers,” according to the company.

 When most people think about spaceflight, they think about an astronaut circling the Earth, floating in space, for at least a few days.

-That is not what Branson will be doing on VSS Unity, which is the only operational SpaceShipTwo spaceplane that Virgin Galactic has in its arsenal, though the company is building others.
+That is not what Branson was doing on VSS Unity, which is the only operational SpaceShipTwo spaceplane that Virgin Galactic has in its arsenal, though the company is building others.

-VSS Unity will be affixed to a massive mothership, called WhiteKnightTwo, that looks like two sleek jets attached at the tip of their wings.
-The mothership takes about 45 minutes to cruise along and slowly climb with VSS Unity to about 50,000 feet.
-Then, when the pilots give the go-ahead, SpaceShipTwo drops from between WhiteKnightTwo’s two fuselages and fires up its rocket engine, swooping directly upward and roaring past the speed of sound.
+VSS Unity was affixed to a massive mothership, called WhiteKnightTwo, that looks like two sleek jets attached at the tip of their wings.
+The mothership took about 45 minutes to cruise along and slowly climb with VSS Unity to about 50,000 feet.
+Then, when the pilots gave the go-ahead, SpaceShipTwo dropped from between WhiteKnightTwo’s two fuselages and fired up its rocket engine, swooping directly upward and roaring past the speed of sound.

-After about a minute the engine shuts off, leaving the spacecraft and the passengers suspended in microgravity as SpaceShipTwo rolls onto its belly and offers the passengers sweeping views of the Earth below and the inky black void above.
+After about a minute the engine shut off, leaving the spacecraft and the passengers suspended in microgravity as SpaceShipTwo rolled onto its belly and offered the passengers sweeping views of the Earth below and the inky black void above.

-To conclude the trip, SpaceShipTwo uses what’s called a feathering system to raise its wings, mimicking the shape of a badminton shuttlecock to reorient the vehicle as it begins to fall back to Earth.
-It then lowers its wings as it glides back down to a runway landing.
+To conclude the trip, SpaceShipTwo used what’s called a feathering system to raise its wings, mimicking the shape of a badminton shuttlecock to reorient the vehicle as it begins to fall back to Earth.
+It then lowered its wings as it glides back down to a runway landing.

-A group of reporters will be allowed in to watch the launch.
-CNN Business will post live updates here as well as carrying live TV coverage.

 How is this different from what SpaceX and Blue Origin do?